Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

-We adopt this simplified treatment rather than solving for self-consistent gravity from the evolving density field, since our primary goal is to establish the basic properties of merger shocks and their associated radio relics, rather than to reproduce any particular observed system.
-This approach, however, has a limitation in fully capturing the gravitational effects of the deforming DM and gas halos, especially after pericenter passage.
-Even so, we expect these shortcomings to have only a modest influence on the resulting shock properties and radio emission; the qualitative trends and physical insights presented here should remain robust.
+{We adopt this simplified treatment rather than solving for self-consistent gravity from the evolving density field.
+This choice is motivated by our primary objective of investigating the generic properties of merger shocks and their associated particle acceleration and radio emission, rather than reproducing the detailed evolution of individual systems.
+We acknowledge that this approach does not fully capture the complex gravitational feedback associated with the deformation of DM and gas halos, particularly during and after pericenter passage.
+Studies aimed at modeling specific observed clusters would therefore require a fully self-consistent treatment of gravity.}